Faculty and Staff

 Rachel Lowdermilk discovered her passion for working with young children while student teaching at the Barnard Center for Toddler Development in 2007, and has been working with toddlers and preschoolers ever since.
 A graduate of the Bank Street College and Hunter College dual degree program in Education and Social Work, Rachel is passionate about creating a welcoming and nurturing classroom environment that supports children as they develop into deep thinkers and empowered citizens of their communities.
 Rachel is originally from Philadelphia (but a New Yorker at heart!) and has spent the past six years teaching at Evergreen Community School, a progressive preschool in Santa Monica, California.
 She is thrilled to be returning to the city she loves and to be joining the Blue School team.
 Outside of the classroom, Rachel enjoys traveling abroad with her husband, cooking feasts for her friends, and chasing squirrels with her dog, Maynard.

-Karen Levenberg loves teaching an emergent curriculum created by children.
-She has taught 5s, 4s and 3s.
-Karen especially enjoys introducing young children to science and watching their discoveries as they construct knowledge -- up to their elbows in water, sand, glue, paint, simple machines, meal worms and paper air planes.
-She has also worked at the Early Childhood Center of Beth Elohim and for NYC DOE in a family literacy, early childhood program in the public schools.
+Karen Levenberg is now in her sixth year at Blue School.
+Prior to Blue she taught Pre-K for seven years at an early childhood center in Park Slope, Brooklyn.
+She has over 15 years experience working in NYC schools both in teaching and administrative capacities.
+A particular interest is introducing young children to science and art and observing their discoveries as they construct knowledge through play and exploration within an emergent curriculum.
 Karen holds a master's degree in early childhood education from Brooklyn College, a master's in public health from Hunter College and a BA in studio art/art history from Oberlin College.
-In her free time she hangs out with her two teenage sons and husband, trying in vain to win Settlers of Catan.
+In her free time she hangs out with her two teenage sons and husband discussing Game of Thrones or trying in vain to win Settlers of Catan, and maybe running a marathon or half.

 Jenna Martines, after receiving her BA in psychology from Wells College in upstate New York, returned to New York City to pursue her Master's degree at Bank Street College.
 Jenna has taught in early childhood classrooms at the Dwight School/Woodside Preschool, Packer Collegiate Institute and at the Co-op School in Brooklyn where she was a lead teacher for the two years.
 Jenna loves to bring her passion for dance and movement into the classroom.